STEI-ITB/AutoMarKeD/keinda/README.md

-# Network Configuration using Bash CLI via NETCONF Protocol with YANG Data Model
+# Network Configuration using Python via NETCONF Protocol with YANG Data Model

 Programs for network configuration via NETCONF Protocol for Cisco IOS-XR.
 Available for interface configuration and OSPF configuration.